IrisSat/IrisSat-Flight-Software/README.md

 This project requires SoftConsole 6.1 and Libero 12.1.

 ### Bootstrap
 This script bootstraps the softconsole project, and It requires python 3 and arm-none-eabi toolchain (included in SoftConsole) to be installed.
-This script downloads the git submodules, and then builds libcsp which has a separate build step.
+This script downloads the dependencies and submodules, and then builds libcsp which has a separate build step.
 ```
 python ./scripts/bootstrap.py
 ```